Getting started

 You can now start your treatment.
 On average, a treatment process takes four to six months.
 In some situations it may take longer or shorter.
 Every three months, or earlier if you desire, we will evaluate the situation together.
 Treatment at ADHD City is based on scientific research.
 We also follow the mental health guidelines of the Trimbos Institute and the Dutch Psychiatric Association.

-Step 6: Final Interview
+Step 6: Final evaluation

 If you feel that you have to wait too long, you can always contact us, or ask your healthcare insurer for waiting list mediation.
 With the support of your healthcare insurer, you will have an intake interview with your healthcare provider within 4 weeks after your first contact with them, and your treatment will start within 10 weeks after the intake interview.
 These are the maximum acceptable waiting times agreed upon by healthcare insurers and providers (Treek standards).